jdoleary/Spellmasons/TasksCurrent.md

 # Todo

+- Add cast range limits
+- Bug: undoing SOME cards and redoing them in a different order didn't work as expected

 - Improve spell UI
   - How to inform users the order of operations of the spell they cast
 - Add batching to card effects?